Microsoft/azure-docs.cs-cz/articles/hdinsight/hdinsight-hadoop-development-using-azure-resource-manager.md

 | Wait-AzureHDInsightJob |[Wait-AzHDInsightJob](https://docs.microsoft.com/powershell/module/az.hdinsight/wait-azhdinsightjob) |

 ### <a name="new-cmdlets"></a>Nové rutiny
-Toto jsou nové rutiny, které jsou dostupné jenom v režimu Resource Manageru.
+The following are the new cmdlets that are only available in Resource Manager mode.

-**Skript rutin týkajících se akce:**
+**Script action-related cmdlets:**

-* **Get-AzHDInsightPersistedScriptAction**: Získá akcí trvalého skriptu pro cluster a seznamů v chronologickém pořadí nebo získá podrobnosti zadané trvalá akce skriptu.
+* **Get-AzHDInsightPersistedScriptAction**: Gets the persisted script actions for a cluster and lists them in chronological order, or gets details for a specified persisted script action.
-* **Get-AzHDInsightScriptActionHistory**: Získá historii akcí skriptu clusteru a zobrazí ho v chronologickém pořadí reverzní nebo získá podrobnosti o dříve provedený skriptových akcí.
+* **Get-AzHDInsightScriptActionHistory**: Gets the script action history for a cluster and lists it in reverse chronological order, or gets details of a previously executed script action.
-* **Remove-AzHDInsightPersistedScriptAction**: Trvalá akce se skripty akce odebere z clusteru služby HDInsight.
+* **Remove-AzHDInsightPersistedScriptAction**: Removes a persisted script action from an HDInsight cluster.
-* **Set-AzHDInsightPersistedScriptAction**: Nastaví dříve provedený skript akce bude akcí trvalého skriptu.
+* **Set-AzHDInsightPersistedScriptAction**: Sets a previously executed script action to be a persisted script action.
-* **Submit-AzHDInsightScriptAction**: Odešle novou akci skriptu do clusteru Azure HDInsight.
+* **Submit-AzHDInsightScriptAction**: Submits a new script action to an Azure HDInsight cluster.

-Další informace o použití, naleznete v tématu [HDInsight založených na Linuxu přizpůsobit clustery pomocí akce skriptu](hdinsight-hadoop-customize-cluster-linux.md).
+For additional usage information, see [Customize Linux-based HDInsight clusters using Script Action](hdinsight-hadoop-customize-cluster-linux.md).

-**Cluster souvisejícím s identitou rutiny:**
+**Cluster identity-related cmdlets:**

-* **Add-AzHDInsightClusterIdentity**: Identitu clusteru přidá do objekt konfigurace clusteru v clusteru HDInsight můžete přístup k Azure Data Lake Storage.
-Zobrazit [vytvoření clusteru HDInsight s Data Lake Storage pomocí Azure Powershellu](../data-lake-store/data-lake-store-hdinsight-hadoop-use-powershell.md).
+* **Add-AzHDInsightClusterIdentity**: Adds a cluster identity to a cluster configuration object so that the HDInsight cluster can access Azure Data Lake Storage.
+See [Create an HDInsight cluster with Data Lake Storage using Azure PowerShell](../data-lake-store/data-lake-store-hdinsight-hadoop-use-powershell.md).

 ### <a name="examples"></a>Příklady
 **Vytvoření clusteru**

-Původního příkazu (ASM):
+Old command (ASM):

     New-AzureHDInsightCluster `
         -Name $clusterName `